Thursday, April 14, 2011

 Queen Anne Survivors on Park Avenue -- Nos.
 709 and 711

 Once the tracks were relocated below ground, however, residential development crept in from Fifth and Madison Avenues.
-It would be decades, however, before Park Avenue was accepted as a truly correct address among the upper classes.
+It would be more than a decade, however, before Park Avenue was accepted as a truly correct address among the upper classes.

 Of the two, Cornelia was the more outgoing, spending summers in Stamford among socially-prominent friends and supporting causes such as the Society for Improving the Condition of the Poor.